manityagi/Face_Mask_Detection/README.md

 # Face_Mask_Detection
 Real time Face Mask Detection on video streams using Python, Keras, OpenCV and MobileNET.
-Extract the dataset into the file directory first

 To run this on your local machine.
 Type the following commands in the terminal.
 Extract the dataset into the file directory first
 python train_mask_detector.py (This will train and save the model in h5 format)